 The pelvic floor muscles are a hammock of muscles that lie beneath your pelvis.
-Their role is to support the bladder, the bowel, and the uterus.
-The pelvic floor muscles work to help keep the bladder and bowel openings closed to prevent unwanted leakage (incontinence) and they relax to allow easy bladder and bowel emptying.
-The pelvic floor muscles also help with sexual intercourse by allowing for increased vaginal sensation for women.
+They support the bladder, bowel, and the uterus (in women).
+These muscles help keep the bladder and bowel openings closed to prevent unwanted leakage (incontinence) and they relax to allow normal bladder and bowel emptying.

 How to Exercise your Pelvic Floor Muscles

-To exercise the pelvic floor muscles, lie sit or stand with your knees slightly apart.
-Tighten up your back passage as though you are trying to stop yourself passing wind.
-At the same time tighten the muscles that you would use to stop yourself from passing urine.
-The feeling is one of ‘squeeze and lift’, closing and drawing up the back and front passage (imagine you are trying to stop urine and wind from passing at the same time, think about a zip from your back to front passage and feel these muscles lifting and tightening as they contract, like an escalator moving upwards, and drop as they relax).
+To exercise the pelvic floor muscles, lie, sit or stand with your knees slightly apart.
+First, tighten your back passage as though you are trying to stop yourself from passing wind.
+Then, at the same time, tighten the muscles you would use to stop yourself from passing urine.
+As you do this, focus on the sensation of “squeeze and lift,” gently closing and drawing up both the back and front passages.

 There are two ways to exercise your pelvic floor muscles: